Rezonality/zep/README.md

 Design
 ------

-##### Buffer
-The editor is built around a core buffer object which manages text.
-Underneath it all is a 'gap buffer' structure which enables fast manipulation of text.
-The buffer layer just manages text and finds line-ends.
-That's all it is intended to do.
-Since it is a simple/tested layer, it ensures that the buffer is never corrupted by outside layers.

-##### Commands
-On top of the thin buffer layer, is a command layer for inserting and removing strings.
-This knows how to add and remove text in the buffer, and implements undo/redo functionality.

-##### Window
+##### Layers
-The window layer manages views onto buffers.
-It helps with cursor operations, and enables multiple views of the same or multiple buffers.
-Since selections are window specific due to wrapped text, such things are done relative to windows, not buffers.
-Most of the buffer/tab management is architected, but not yet enabled.
-Support for Tabs and Splits is planned.
+Zep is built from simple interacting layers for simplicity.

+###### Text
+Buffer->Commands->Mode->ModeVim
+      ->Syntax        ->ModeStandard

+The text layer manages manipulation of text in a single buffer.
+At the bottom level, a gap buffer struture maintains the text information.
+The buffer layer is responsible for saving and loading text, and supporting simple search and navigation within the text.
+Much of the higher level mode code uses the buffer commands to move around inside the text.

+A command layer supplies functions to add and remove text, and supports undo; all buffer modifications are done with these simple commands.

+The Mode layer supports editing text using Vim commands, or using standard notepad-like commands.

+A Syntax layer monitors the buffer and provides file-specific syntax coloring.
+Syntax highlighting can be easily extended

-##### Display
+###### Display
-A simple display layer is used to render buffers into a window.
-It has a thin backend for drawing to the screen, requiring just a few simple functions to draw & measure text, and draw rectangles and lines.
-It is this layer which can be specialized to draw with windows or Qt for example.
-It took just an hour or so to add Qt support.
-The rest of the display code is not rendering specific.
-The display layer can manage simple layout of the editor; adding tabs, arranging split windows, showing the 'airline' like status bar, showing command mode operations such as ':reg' and ':ls', etc.
+TabWindow->Window->Display_ImGui
+                 ->Display_Qt

+Tab windows are like workspaces, each containing a set of windows arranged in splits.
+The window lass arranges the rendering and calls a thin display layer to draw the text.
+This makes it simple to draw the editor using different rendering code.
+Adding Qt took just an hour to do.

 ##### Vim & Standard Modes
 Mode plugins provide the editing facility - currently that is Vim & Standard.
 The Vim mode has most of the usual word motions, visual mode, etc.  The standard mode has the usual shift, select, cut/copy/paste, etc.
-See [Vim Mode](https://github.com/cmaughan/zep/wiki/Vim-Mode), or the top of the mode_vim.cpp file for a list of supported operations.
+See [Vim Mode](https://github.com/cmaughan/zep/wiki/Vim-Mode), or the top of the mode_vim.cpp file for a list of supported operations in Vim

-##### Syntax highlight
-Syntax plugins scan and update the color information for the display layer, and enable syntax highlighting.
-The syntax layer runs in a thread, collecting buffer updates and generating a color attribute list for the display layer.
-It is a work in progress to make this more general.
-Currently there is a simple OpenGL highlight mode, which will likely become a base class for standard tokenized highlighting.
-There is also a 'rainbow brackets' adornment plugin which works with any syntax mode.

-##### Design goals
-- A simple rendering layer, making the editor work on ImGui, Qt, or whatever.
-- A useful notepad/vim alternative
-- Support basic Vim commands I use every day.
-- Something that works well inside a live shader editor/game editor, etc.  i.e. the kinds of tools I'm interested in.
-- A learning tool.

 Building
 ---------